IMMANUEL5015/Courses-List-App/README.md

 # Courses List App

 ## Overview
-This web app allows users to store a list of the details of the courses they are currently taking in school.
+This web app allows users to store a list of the courses they are currently taking in school.

 The app stores three categories of course details:
 * The name of the course (e.g. **Linear Algebra**).